kataw/kataw/test/__snapshot__/parser/expressions/classes/private-members-in-non-class.md

 ✖ Declaration or statement expected - start: 3, end: 5
 ✖ Binding identifier expected - start: 18, end: 19
 ✖ The parser expected to find a '}' to match the '{' token here - start: 22, end: 25
-✖ Private identifiers are not allowed outside class_bodies - start: 22, end: 25
 ✖ Declaration or statement expected - start: 25, end: 27
 ✖ Declaration or statement expected - start: 36, end: 37
 ✖ Binding identifier expected - start: 47, end: 48
 ✖ The parser expected to find a '}' to match the '{' token here - start: 51, end: 54
-✖ Private identifiers are not allowed outside class_bodies - start: 51, end: 54
 ✖ Declaration or statement expected - start: 54, end: 55
 ✖ The parser expected to find a '}' to match the '{' token here - start: 64, end: 67
-✖ Expected a `;` - start: 64, end: 67
-✖ Private identifiers are not allowed outside class_bodies - start: 64, end: 67
 ✖ Expression expected - start: 71, end: 73
-✖ Declaration or statement expected - start: 71, end: 73
 ✖ Declaration or statement expected - start: 73, end: 74
 ✖ Expected a `;` - start: 97, end: 100
 ✖ The parser expected to find a '}' to match the '{' token here - start: 97, end: 100